opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 This innovative feature will allow to measure easily the performance of a fully loaded compute node running multiple service chains.

-Multi-chaining is currently limited to 1 compute node (PVP or PVVP intra-node) or 2 compute nodes (for PVVP inter-node).
+Multi-chaining is currently limited to 1 compute node (VMs run on the same compute node).
-The 2 edge interfaces for all service chains will share the same 2 networks.
+The 2 edge interfaces for all service chains can either share the same 2 networks or can use dedicated networks (based on a configuration option).
 The total traffic will be split equally across all chains.